damianhakert/damianhakert.github.io/source/posts/2016-05-22-gitlab-8-8-released.html.md

 categories:
 author: Job van der Voort
 author_twitter: Jobvo
-image_title: /images/7_X/PICTURE.PNG
+image_title: /images/8_8/team.jpg
 ---

 We're not slowing down.
 GitLab is getting better with every release and 8.8 is no exception.
-This release we're starting to introduce further improvements to the navigation and a serious step up in the power of GitLab CI.
+This release we're starting to introduce further improvements to the navigation, a serious step up in the power of GitLab CI and multiply the effectivity of GitLab Issues.

-With GitLab Pipelines, you can now visualize your stream of builds that follow every single commit and their net result.
-Not only can you bring you projects from idea to production with GitLab, you'll actually see it happening step-by-step.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!